Lights in Darkness

 ---

-After dinner, Ori told Savta Hanna that he was returning to the hostel to sleep so that he was ready for interview with the author the next day.
+After dinner, Ori told Savta Hanna that he was returning to the hostel to sleep so that he was ready for the author the next day.
 Ori waited outside on the step.
 He began to hum to himself an old melody in twice borrowed words.
 He had mouthed the words of his preschool song, “We Came to Drive Away the Darkness,” but these words that welcomed Hanukkah light and memory together he always sang even if he was, especially when he was, alone.

 And while we are dancing, the candles are burning low.